PublicVar/organizer/README.md

 # How to use

 ## Organize the series
+Generally a serie files is named like this : **Serie.Name.S01.E05.Some.Random.Info.mkv** So the App is based on this pattern to identify the serie name, the season number and episode number.

 Keep in mind that is still under developements.
 For the moment you can only use it through the console.